-The EEPROM interrupt is generated when an EEPROM erase or write cycle has ended.
+The EEPROM erase or write interrupt is generated when an EEPROM erase or write cycle has ended.
 The EEPROM interrupt must first be enabled by setting the DEE bit in the relevant interrupt register.
-When an EEPROM erase or write cycle ends, the DEF request flag will be set.
-If the global and EEPROM interrupts are enabled and the stack is not full, a jump to the EEPROM Interrupt vector will take place.
-When the interrupt is serviced, the EEPROM interrupt flag will be automatically reset.
-More details can be obtained in the Interrupt section.
+However as the EEPROM is contained within a Multi-function Interrupt, the associated multi-function interrupt enable bit must also be set.
+When an EEPROM erase or write cycle ends, the DEF request flag and its associated multi-function interrupt request flag will both be set.
+If the global, EEPROM and Multi-function interrupts are enabled and the stack is not full, a jump to the associated Multi-function Interrupt vector will take place.
+When the interrupt is serviced only the Multi-function interrupt flag will be automatically reset, the EEPROM interrupt flag must be manually reset by the application program.
+More details can be obtained in the Interrupts section.